Psalm 114: Christianity

 Since the sixth century, the psalm has been used as a reading at Christian burial services, and also in ministry to those who are dying.
 It has also been read at Easter Day services, as Israel's deliverance from slavery is seen as a metaphor for deliverance from sin.

 Protestant Christianity

 In the Revised Common Lectionary, the Psalm appears in Year A on the seventeenth Sunday after Pentecost.

 Orthodox Christianity

 In Slavic and Greek Orthodox churches, it is sung as an antiphon for the feast of Theophany, for the following Sunday and for Palm Sunday.

 Catholic

 St. Benedict of Nursia chose this psalm as one of the psalms sung for the offices of Vespers.
 Since the early Middle Ages, Psalm 114 has been performed at the office of Vespers on Monday, according to the Rule of St. Benedict (AD 530).

 In the Liturgy of the Hours today, the first part of Psalm 114 is sung or recited on Vespers Sunday.
 It is the only psalm traditionally chanted using Tonus peregrinus.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the twenty-third day of the month, as well as at Evensong on Easter Day.